 Canning your own tomatoes takes a little time and patience, but the rewards are so tasty!
-I think they taste better when you make food from home.
-Check out this how to for stewed tomatoes.
+I think they taste better when you make food from home (and you know what is in it!)
+Check out this recipe on how to make stewed tomatoes with onions and peppers.

 Canning stewed tomatoes

-We use canned tomatoes in our chili, lasagna, cubed steak, spaghetti’s, salsa and many other delicious dishes.
+We use canned tomatoes in our chili, lasagna, cubed steak, spaghetti, salsa and many other delicious dishes.

 Have you canned tomatoes before?
 Do you grow or buy your tomatoes?